zukunft/zukunft.com/docs/code_objects_all.md

             \-- refUi - the extension of the reference API objects to create ref base html code
             \-- sandbox_linkUi
                 \-- formula_linkUi - create HTML code to display a formula link
+                \-- term_viewUi - create HTML code to display a n:m link between a term and a view
                 \-- view_relationUi - create HTML code to display a n:m link between two views
             \-- sandbox_namedUi
                 \-- groupUi - the extension of the phrase group api object to create the HTML code to display a word or triple